Vegetable Plants available for 2023

 Bright purple flowers add beauty to this compact, edible ornamental.
 Well-suited for balconies, patios, and gardens and also ideal for pack sales and urban farming operations.
 Patio Baby is a true mini, maintaining proper proportions of fruit to calyx as it grows.
 Thin-skinned 2–3″ long fruit with tender flavor, perfect for grilling or roasting.
 Continuous set of spineless fruits make harvest pain- free and child-friendly.

-This entry was posted in 2023, Main Menu and tagged .
+This entry was posted in 2024 harvest, Garden at Home, Main Menu and tagged .
 Bookmark the permalink.

 Comments are closed.